-Actor William Lucas was known for his roles on the silver screen.
-Lucas kickstarted his acting career in various films such as the Ray Milland action flick "High Flight" (1958), the crime drama "Crack in the Mirror" (1960) with Orson Welles and the Trevor Howard dramatic adaptation "Sons and Lovers" (1960).
-He also appeared in "Horror On Snape Island" (1972).
-He continued to act in productions like "Man at the Top" (1973) with Kenneth Haigh and "Operation Daybreak" (1975).
+Actor William Lucas appeared in a variety of films over the course of his Hollywood career.
+In his early acting career, Lucas appeared in such films as the Ray Milland action flick "High Flight" (1958), the Orson Welles crime drama "Crack in the Mirror" (1960) and the dramatic adaptation "Sons and Lovers" (1960) with Trevor Howard.
+He also appeared in "Horror On Snape Island" (1972) with Bryant Haliday.
+His film career continued throughout the seventies and the eighties in productions like the drama "Man at the Top" (1973) with Kenneth Haigh and "Operation Daybreak" (1975).
 He also worked in television around this time, including a part on "The Adventures of Black Beauty" (1972).
-During the latter part of his career, he continued to act in the drama "Weeds" (1987) with Nick Nolte and the Andrew McCarthy comedy sequel "Weekend at Bernie's II" (1993).
-Lucas' distinctive voice can be heard on "The Plague Dogs" (1982).
-Lucas last acted in "The Marked One" (2010).
+Toward the end of his career, he tackled roles in the Nick Nolte drama "Weeds" (1987) and the comedy sequel "Weekend at Bernie's II" (1993) with Andrew McCarthy.
+Lucas's distinctive voice can be heard on "The Plague Dogs" (1982).
+Most recently, Lucas acted in "The Marked One" (2010).